EhsanMashhadi/MSR2021-ProgramRepair/README.md

 4. Evaluate the model
     - `bash ./scripts/simple-lstm/test.sh`

-#### Running Simple LSTM Experiments using the legacy version of OpenNMT-py
+### Running Simple LSTM Experiments using the legacy version of OpenNMT-py
+**(This is the original version used to run the simple LSTM experiments in the paper.)**

 1. Install [OpenNMT-py legacy](https://github.com/OpenNMT/OpenNMT-py/tree/legacy)
     - `pip install OpenNMT-py==1.2.0`
 2. Preprocess the MSR data